isc-projects/kea/doc/guide/dhcp4-srv.rst

 When Does the kea-dhcp4 Server Generate a DDNS Request?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-kea-dhcp4 follows the behavior prescribed for DHCP servers in :ref:`RFC
+kea-dhcp4 follows the behavior prescribed for DHCP servers in `RFC
-4702 <http://tools.ietf.org/html/rfc4702>`.
+4702 <https://tools.ietf.org/html/rfc4702>`__.
 It is important to keep in
 mind that kea-dhcp4 makes the initial decision of when and what to
 update and forwards that information to D2 in the form of NCRs.
 Carrying
 out the actual DNS updates and dealing with such things as conflict